 That’s why memorizing cocktail recipes is important.

-Because when you know the recipes like the back of your hand, this stuff doesn’t happen.
+Because when you know recipes like the back of your hand, problems don’t happen.
 If a customer orders a cocktail, you’ll be able to quickly make it and move onto the next customer.

-This leads to more money in your back pocket and a more enjoyable night in general.
+This will lead to more money in your back pocket and a more enjoyable night in general.

 So that’s what we’re going to go through today.
 You’re going to learn about drink classifications, the best practices experienced bartenders use to memorize cocktail recipes, and I’ll even talk about some more advanced memory techniques that you can apply to anything.